pierrepo/PBxplore/doc/source/installation.rst

         NumPy is the base package for numerical computing in python.

     `matplotlib <http://matplotlib.org/>`_ [#]_ >= 1.4.0
-        All ploting functions use `matplotlib` package.
+        All ploting functions use the `matplotlib` package.

     `MDAnalysis <http://www.mdanalysis.org/>`_ [#]_ >= 0.11
         We use MDAnalysis to read Gromacs molecular dynamics trajectories.